xjw1001001/IGCrebuild/README.md

 	`pip install --user git+https://github.com/argriffing/jsonctmctree.git@cb1ba60ee2b57d6703cd9a3987000c2fd4dd68a5`

-2. IF you encounter "NotImplementedError: Wrong number or type of arguments for overloaded function 'coo_matvec'".
+2. If you encounter "NotImplementedError: Wrong number or type of arguments for overloaded function 'coo_matvec'".
 Please update your scipy and numpy packages to the newest versions.

 3. If you are using windows operating system, and encountered "numpy.distutils.system_info.NotFoundError: no lapack/blas resources found" when building/upgrading scipy package.
 Please try Enthought Canopy or Anaconda as suggested [Here](http://docs.scipy.org/doc/numpy-1.10.1/user/install.html#id4).
 They come with built in packages like numpy and scipy.